Soujannita95/ATM4110/content/environment/howtouse.md

 >>>
 ```

-Ask for the input in Celius:
+Ask for the input in Celsius:
 ```
 >>> TinC = int(input("Enter a temperature in Celsius: "))
 ```
-Then you can see the next line asking a temperature in Celsius
+Then you can see the next line asking a temperature in Celsius.
 ```
 Enter a temperature in Celsius:
 ```